Table of contents

 // set global log level to info

-// this is typically set by the ColdBrew cookiecutter using the LOG_LEVEL environment variable
+// this is typically set by the ColdBrew framework using the LOG_LEVEL environment variable

 log.SetLevel(loggers.InfoLevel)